thevxn/swis-api/README.md

 ## authentication

 Swapi uses token-based authentication for any request to be authenticated, For initial importing, `ROOT_TOKEN` (see [`.env`](/.env) file) is used by importing executable.
 For any request, the header `X-Auth-Token` has to be sent with a custom HTTP request.

+CORS is set only for http://swjango.savla.su at the moment.

 ## service backup report example